zhoujj2013/lncfuntk/README.md

 ## Build database

 We need to prepare dataset for each genome, lncnet analysis rely on these datasets.
-Through BuildDb.pl, we can download dataset from UCSC, NCBI, EBI, mirBase and prepare these dataset for lncnet analysis automatically.
+To this end, we provide BuildDb module that can download dataset from UCSC, NCBI, EBI, mirBase and prepare these dataset automatically.

 ### Build reference database without denovo lncRNA assembly